 I seldom take notes while running a game.
-I feel taking notes slows things down and often reveals which details are important enough for me to scribble down.
-Possibly steering some in my direction rather than choosing their own turn.
+Taking notes slows things down.
+And it reveals which details are important enough for me to scribble down.
+Which can lead to players following the path they perceive to be important instead of choosing their own.

 Here you can find an actual example.
 It's a real one, written only for me so please ignore spelling errors and the like.

-This is one part of a three part article:
+This is part three of a three part article:

 Art is by Lluis the LizArt who you can find on twitter